dgelessus/NAGUS/docs/uru/sdl.rst

 3.
   There is no literal syntax for ``PLKEY`` values.
-  The only supported default value is ``nil`` (case-sensitive), which behaves the same as setting no default value at all.
+  The only supported default value is ``nil`` (case-sensitive), which behaves the same as setting no explicit default value at all.

+  The client defines a ``nil`` UOID as having sequence number 0xffffffff (the "invalid" sequence number), load mask 0xff (the implicit default in the :class:`plUoid` data format), and all other fields set to 0/empty.
+  DIRTSAND differs slightly from this definition: it sets the class index to 0x8000 rather than 0x0000 and also considers *any* UOID with class index 0x8000 to be ``nil`` for SDL purposes.
 4.
   This type is not used in practice on the client side.
   It only appears in a single state descriptor,